tejpalvirk/rubric_storm/README.md

 1.  **Import necessary classes:**
     ```python
-    from knowledge_storm.rubrics.engine import RubricRunner, RubricRunnerArguments, RubricLMConfigs
+    from rubrics.engine import RubricRunner, RubricRunnerArguments, RubricLMConfigs
-    from knowledge_storm.lm import LitellmModel # Or your preferred LM class
+    from lm import LitellmModel # Or your preferred LM class
-    from knowledge_storm.rm import BingSearch # Or your preferred RM class
+    from rm import BingSearch # Or your preferred RM class
-    from knowledge_storm.utils import load_api_key
+    from utils import load_api_key
     import os
     ```